top of page

 You will never leave a sugaring session feeling sticky.

-Wax needs chemical solvents to remove any residue left on skin.
+Wax needs oil or chemical solvents to remove residue left on skin.

 Sugaring removes hair in the direction of growth, resulting in much more refined regrowth.

 Waxing removes hair against the grain, which can cause breakage, leading to ingrowns.

 Sugaring only adheres to dead skin cells, exfoliating the skin

 Waxing adheres to and tears live skin cells, causing long-term damage to skin.